Rotatable Antenna Aided Mixed Near-Field and Far-Field Communications in the Upper Mid-Band: Interference Analysis and Joint Optimization: Conclusion

 \section{Conclusion}

 In this paper, we proposed leveraging RAs to mitigate near-field and mixed-field interference by exploiting the spatial DoF enabled by RA array rotation.
-For the special case where all subarrays share a uniform rotation angle, we derived the closed-form expressions for the rotation-aware near-field interference and the rotation-aware mixed-field interference using the Fresnel integrals.
+For the special case where all subarrays share a uniform rotation angle, we derived the closed-form expressions for the rotation-dependent near-field interference and the rotation-dependent mixed-field interference using the Fresnel integrals.
 In particular, we confirmed that array rotation effectively suppresses complex near-field and mixed-field interference, thus achieving substantial performance improvements in mixed-field communication scenarios.
 For the general case with subarray-wise rotation, we have developed a double-layer algorithm, where the inner layer optimizes power allocation via SCA, and the outer layer determines subarray rotation angles via PSO.
-Numerical results demonstrated that the RA-enabled system substantially outperforms conventional fixed-antenna systems and underscore the superior effectiveness of our proposed joint design compared to benchmark schemes.
-In the future, it would be of great interest to investigate hardware-efficient hybrid beamforming design tailored for RAs and novel mixed-field interference suppression techniques to further enhance the performance of mixed-field communication systems.
+Numerical results demonstrated that the RA-enabled system substantially outperforms conventional fixed-antenna configurations and underscore the superior effectiveness of our proposed joint design compared to benchmark schemes. \begin{appendices}